 Computer programmer Andrew Sieja founded kCura in 2001.
 What began as a software consultancy transformed into an enterprise software company after the development of its flagship product, Relativity.
+The whole company took on the Relativity name in August 2017.

 “It’s all about the product,” Sieja told Blue Sky.
 “If you have a good product, you can build your business.”